New York Cartoons

 1

-Native Bean closed after 20 years during the pandemic because they couldn’t pay the rent.
+Native Bean on Avenue A closed after 20 years during the pandemic because they couldn’t pay the rent.
 Most places I loved in the neighbourhood also met the same fate.

 2